Your Cart is Empty

 These foods are cultured with beneficial microbes, such as lactic acid bacteria that help preserve the food while improving the health of the humans that eat it.

-Regular intake of foods fermented with lactic acid bacteria, like yogurt, can lead to improved gut microbiome balance, reduced risk of infection, and even improved tolerance of lactose.
+Regular intake of foods fermented with lactic acid bacteria, like yogurt, can lead to improved gut microbiome balance and even improved tolerance of lactose.

 Increasing these healthy omega 3's and lowering omega 6's can help you stay healthy.